 Smart Looks, Comfortable Grip

-Detailed specifications are written on the Makuake page, so only the important parts.
+Detailed specifications are written on the Makuake page, so only the essential parts.
 The resolution is 12.1 million pixels, the image engine is DIGIC 8, and the sensor is a 1/3 CMOS sensor.
-Still images are jpg only, videos are FHD 23.97 / 23.98 fps.
+Still, images are jpg only; videos are FHD 23.97/23.98 fps.
 With camera shake correction.
 The video display time is about 70 minutes, the number of shots is about 150, and the recording time is about 60 minutes.
 There is no drip-proof or dust-proof.

 The body color is white only.
-They said that they were conscious of not batting with the team color when he brought it to watching sports.
 The exterior of the part with the logo is glossy, and the left part with the eyepiece has a matte texture.

 Charging is Type-C, Yoshi.
 The card slot is microSD.

 At the top are the power supply, menu, and Zoom button.
-If it feels like hands-on, I don’t think I use the menu button very often, so the important thing is the zoom button.
-In addition, the captured image cannot be confirmed on the main unit, and can be confirmed on the smartphone in cooperation with the smartphone application “Canon Camera Connect”.
-It’s the same as “INSPIC REC”.
+If it feels hands-on, I don't think I often use the menu button, so the zoom button is essential.
+In addition, the captured image cannot be confirmed on the central unit and can be confirmed on the smartphone in cooperation with the smartphone application "Canon Camera Connect."
+It's the same as "INSPIC REC."